Phunchog Rai

-Phunchog Rai (born 1944) is an Indian politician from Himachal Pradesh, and a member of the Indian National Congress Party.
+Phunchog Rai (born 19 February 1944; also spelled as 'Phuntsok Rai') is a politician from Himachal Pradesh, India, and a member of the Indian National Congress Party.

 Personal life and education

-He hails from village Lari in the Spiti valley.
+Rai hails from village Lari in the Spiti valley.
 He matriculated from the Government High School in Manali in 1965, and did graduation from Punjab University at Chandigarh.
+The former IAS officer Deepak Sanan mentions Rai's father, Dorje Chhering, as an authority on the routes, water sources, and lifestyle of Spiti.

 Political career

 Rai served as an elected representative in the Himachal Pradesh Legislative Assembly from the Lahaul and Spiti assembly constituency from 1990 to 1998.
 In 1990, he was elected as an MLA, during the second tenure of Shanta Kumar as the Chief Minister of Himachal Pradesh (1990-1992).

 Rai was re-elected to the Legislative Assembly in 1993, this time under the second tenure of Virbhadra Singh as Chief Minister of Himachal Pradesh (1993-1998).
 In this period, he served as a cabinet minister.
 As minister, Rai held two portfolios, those of Tribal Affairs and Health and Family Planning.

 In the 11th Legislative Assembly Elections of Himachal Pradesh held in 2007, Rai lost against Dr. Ram Lal Markanda for the Lahaul and Spiti seat.